 - Collect contact information from any witnesses who saw your accident.

 - Contact an attorney who handles cruise ship injury cases.
-Most cruise ships have phone and Internet access on board, so it’s good to get a free legal evaluation and learn your legal options immediately after a cruise ship accident.
+Most cruise ships have phone and Internet access on board, so it's good to get a free legal consultation and learn your legal options immediately after a cruise ship accident.

 Injured on a Cruise Ship?
 Need Legal Help From an Accident Attorney?

 Cruise ship accidents aren't as common as car accidents, but they do occur.
 They also can be very complicated, because cruise lines are large companies protected by insurance companies that know how to offer as little compensation as possible – if they admit fault at all for your cruise ship injuries.

 Basically, you need an attorney to protect your legal rights, gather evidence and information for your cruise ship case that you can't get on your own, use resources and hire experts when necessary, and navigate the legal system.
 If you try to handle a cruise ship injury case on your own, you won't get the compensation you truly deserve.